REVIEWING THE 'REVIEWERS'

 The (then) Editor-in-Chief and Publisher, Harry Pearson, had no comment on this review at the time.
 Nor am I aware of any other comment of his (with the exception of a very short later footnote) concerning this speaker during the entire period from Issue 100 to Issue 125.
 (See Footnote 2)

 First, what's on the cover?
 "HP: (In Awe!)
 Of Wilson's Watt/Puppy Six Loudspeaker".
-You really don't have to read anymore than that (do you?), but we must.
 The actual review is on page 117, with the title "hp's WORKSHOP".
 It was published in August/September 2000.

 It is the first part of a two part review, and it is almost 3 pages in length.
 I have numerous problems with this partial review, but I am limiting the discussion to only three.
 Two of them are important, but the third is far beyond that: